Explore the Valleys Regional Park

 Leafy Afan Forest Park sits just a short hop from bustling Port Talbot.
 There's stacks to do here, from lazy strolls through the woods to turbo-charged descents on mountain bike trails.

 The biking is suitable for all levels.
-Easy riders will love pedalling the family trails which run along the route of the old railway, whilst adrenaline addicts can try six world class trails and practice their skills in the Afan Bike Park.
+Easy riders will love pedalling the family trails which run along the route of the old railway, whilst adrenaline addicts can try six world class trails and practice their skills in the Afan Bike Park or Glyncorrwg mountain bike centre.
 There are several places for bike hire too.

-Once you've worked up an appetite, you can grab a bite at Cedar's tearoom or Glyncorrwg mountain bike centre and if you'd like to learn about the area's industrial past, head for the South Wales Miners' Museum.
-There's a campsite here too and plenty of B&B and guesthouse accommodation nearby.
+If you'd like to learn about the area's industrial past, head for the South Wales Miners' Museum.
+There's a campsite nearby and plenty of B&B and guesthouse accommodation in the area.

 Read more: Mountain biking for families and beginners